 This allows you to make targeted edits and enhance the film effect.

-Step 4: Customizing the Tone Curve
+Step 4: Customizing the Tone Customize the tone curve trove

 Start by creating an "S" shape on the tone curve to add contrast to mid-tones while preserving detail in highlights and shadows.